tendermario/bulk-mktorrent/README.md

 ## Usage:
     main.py <rootdir>

+This will take all folders inside <rootdir> and create a torrent for each one.
+Does not go deeper than the first level.

 I recommend running this from the directory that you want the torrent files to be in.
 E.g.: